 The directors fully acknowledge the importance of addressing upcoming regulations related to climate change.
 SMTAM and SMTI have been jointly addressing the requirements of regulations related to climate change.
-We are currently preparing to submit our UK Stewardship report to the FRC for approval to sign up to the UK stewardship code, which is due in April 2024 for submission of the application to the next round.
-SMTI is also preparing to publish the UK Task Force on Climate-Related Financial Disclosures (TCFD) report in June 2024.
+We had submitted our UK Stewardship report to the FRC for approval to sign up to the UK stewardship code in April 2024 and has been successfully accepted as a signatory to the UK Stewardship Code.
+SMTI has published the UK Task Force on Climate-Related Financial Disclosures (TCFD) report in June 2024.
 In particular, we believe that the adoption of the UK Stewardship Code will enhance SMTAM and SMTI's global presence and lead to marketing advantages.